Clothes dryers

 Choosing the right clothes dryer pays off in the long run.

-We’ve tested heat-pump, condenser and vented clothes dryers to find the most efficient, easiest to use and fastest.
+We’ve tested vented, condenser and heat pump clothes dryers to find the fastest, most efficient, and easiest to use.

-Heat pump dryers use a small heat pump to heat the air that dries your clothes.
-The warm, damp air is then cooled to remove the water, which is collected in a reservoir or funnelled down a drain.
-The cooled air is then reheated and recycled within the dryer.
-This “closed loop” system means there’s very little hot air or moisture released into the room.
-They’re ideal for places where external venting isn’t possible, like apartments.
+These dryers use a small heat pump to heat the air that’s blown through your washing.
+The warm, damp air is then cooled to remove the water, which collects in a reservoir or is funnelled out a drain.

-Larger capacity generally means a physically bigger dryer – so the capacity of your dryer is likely to be determined by the available space in your laundry area.
+Larger capacity generally means a physically bigger dryer.
+Measure the space available in your laundry area.

 You'll save space if your dryer can be mounted on the wall or stacked on top of a front-loading washing machine.
-Vented dryers (see "What type of dryer?", above) are generally the only dryers that you can wall mount.
-Stackable models are designed to be mounted on top of a front-loading washing machine of the same brand.
-If you want to stack your dryer, check on this before you buy it.
+Typically, vented dryers are the only type that can be mounted on the wall.
+Stackable models are designed to pair with a washing machine of the same brand.

-These are used for drying shoes and other non-fabric items so they don't tumble as they dry.
-Racks are usually an optional extra, available in internal and external types.
-External racks only work with non-ducted models with an exhaust grille in the front door.
+Racks are useful for drying shoes and other items not suited to tumble drying – they’re usually an optional extra.
+There are both internal and external types.
+External racks only work with non-ducted models that have an exhaust in the front door.

 A washer-dryer does the job of a washing machine and clothes dryer in a single appliance.
 Is one right for you?

-A sensor detects when the clothes are dry enough and automatically turns off the dryer.
-Some members have complained that sensors switch off the machine before the load has fully dried.
-Models with a sensor usually have a timer as well, so if you don’t think the sensor is working, try using the timer instead.
+A sensor detects when the washing is dry and automatically turns off the dryer.
+But some dryer sensors turn off the machine before the load has fully dried.
+If the sensor of your dryer isn’t working as well as you’d like, use the timer instead.

-Sensor-and-timer models tend to be more expensive than timer-only.
-Think about how often you'll use the sensor: there's no point paying for sensor drying if you use it only occasionally.
+Sensor and timer models tend to be more expensive than timer only dryers.
+Think about how often you'll use the sensor or whether you need it at all.

-Many models reverse the direction of their drum at regular intervals.
-This minimises tangling and dries your clothes more evenly.
+Dryers that reverse the direction of their drum at regular intervals minimise tangling and dry your washing more evenly.
+Check our test results to see which models have reverse tumbling.

-This varies between models, and depends on the capacity of the machine, and the weight of clothes being dried.
-The quickest models can dry a load of clothes in about 2 hours.
-Slower models can take up to 90 minutes longer.
+This varies between models and depends on the capacity of the machine and the weight of washing being dried.
+The quickest dryers can dry a load of clothes in under 2 hours.
+Slower models can take an hour longer.
+Our test results show which models are quickest.

-The Energy Rating Label shows how energy-efficient a model is compared to other models of the same size/capacity.
+The Energy Rating Label shows how energy-efficient a model is compared to other models of the same capacity.

 More stars = more energy efficient.

-The energy consumption figure is in kilowatt-hours (kWh) and you can use this figure and the cost (tariff) from your latest power bill to calculate how much this model will cost to run.
-The MBIE-reported national average cost of a kWh in New Zealand is 29¢.
+The energy consumption figure is in kilowatt-hours (kWh), and you can use this figure and the cost (tariff) from your latest power bill to calculate how much a dryer will cost to run.
+The MBIE-reported national average cost of a kWh in New Zealand is 25¢.

 Lower kWh = cheaper to run.